linode/docs/docs/applications/configuration-management/salt-command-line-reference/index.md

 ## salt-cp

-Used to copy files from the master to all salt minions that match a specific target expression.
+Used to copy files from the master to all Salt minions that match a specific target expression.

 |Option|Description|Example|
 |------|-----------|-------|